 In addition to the day and evening programs, there are additional functions to plan for in the overall convention schedule relatively early in the planning stages.
 These functions include the various meetings and parties.
-Although chairs are assigned to manage these functions, you must allow time in the schedule for them.
+It can also include the optional Trail's End dance.
+Although chairs or coordinators are assigned to manage these functions, you must allow time in the schedule for them.
 In all cases, you oversee the chairs assigned to running those functions.